Are you planning to visit Singapore with your partner on a holiday soon?

 What are some highlights of Buddha Tooth Relic Temple & Museum?

 - Take a tour – The Buddha Tooth Relic Temple & Museums offers free tours to visitors once a week.
-Knowledgeable volunteers lead you through each room while providing fascinating information about the temple and the Buddhist culture.
+Local volunteers lead you through each room while sharing stories about the temple and the Buddhist culture.

 26. Haw Par Villa